pradeepa-s/pradeepa-s.github.io/firmware_development.md

 # Firmware development

-# A button driver
+# Most common designs

-Looking at different ways to implement a simple button driver.
+## Super-loop

-## Polling - All in main loop
+- Implement all the logic in one giant loop

 ```c
 int main()